What is the NIST CSF?

 - Detect any irregular activity to determine if breaches have occurred

-- Respond to any detected breaches to contain their impact
+- Respond to any detected cybersecurity incidents to contain their impact

 - Recover from these breaches by restoring any undermined assets

 Each function is divided into categories, which are the activities necessary to fulfill each function.

 Subcategories further subdivide categories, describing specific results of these activities that are necessary to fulfill each category.